eugenejeonme/eugenejeonme/README.md

 ### 👋 Hi there!
 I'm Eugene Jeon.

 <p>
-  I'm software developer and engineer.
+  I'm software developer and engineer.<br/>
-  At first, started as a server backend developer in the financial sector (bank).
+  At first, started as a server backend developer in the financial sector (bank).<br/>
-  In the middle, turned to a mobile developer and still operates a Flutter Study Group.
+  In the middle, turned to a mobile developer and still operates a Flutter Study Group.<br/>
-  Now, interested in AI/ML, also operates a AI/ML study group.
+  Now, interested in AI/ML, also operates a AI/ML study group.<br/>
 </p>

 ### Skills